 More Eating and Libations

-Head into The Bistro for a local culinary experience, also one of the only places in town that offers live music.
-Currently, with COVID19, they are only offering take out – but this blog post will live on well beyond the pandemic, so check back!
-The Public Coast Brewing is open with ample outdoor picnic table style seating, great spot to stop in and try locally brewed beer.
+Head into The Bistro for a local culinary experience, also one of the only places in town that offer live music.
+Currently, with COVID19, they are only offering take-out – but this blog post will live on well beyond the pandemic, so check back!
+The Public Coast Brewing is open with ample outdoor picnic table-style seating, a great spot to stop in and try locally brewed beer.

 Sunset on the Beach

-Better to end the day on the beach for a second night in a row, then inside watching TV.
+Better to end the day on the beach for the second night in a row, than inside watching TV.
 Get out there, you’ll miss it when you’re gone.
-Grab a blanket, another local bottle of wine (you’re next to one of the best wine regions in the country, see below for more details) and settle in to watch the sunset.
+Grab a blanket, and another local bottle of wine (you’re next to one of the best wine regions in the country, see below for more details) and settle in to watch the sunset.

 Day Thee On The Oregon Coast

 Sleepy Monk Coffee is in the middle of town, a quaint, but well-known local roaster.
 Often serving up the local hotels with their special brew.
 Get there early, or be prepared to wait in line.
 Take your coffee out for a stroll on the beach.